 My Sustainable Travel Must Haves Gift Guide

-As a traveller it is important to think about the impact the activity of travel has on the environment.
-We must make eco conscious decisions on how we travel but also what we travel with.
-This is my guide to my sustainable travel must haves and makes the perfect gift guide too.
-Just click on the photos to view the products.
+As a traveller, it is important to think about the impact the activity of travel has on the environment.
+We must make eco-conscious decisions on how we travel but also what we travel with.
+This is my guide (with shoppable links) to my sustainable travel must-haves and makes the perfect gift guide too

 1. Reusable Water Bottle